Ed94/gencpp/scripts/Readme.md

 # Scripts

-Build and cleanup scripts for the test deirectory are found here along with `natvis` and `natstepfilter` files for debugging.
+Build and cleanup scripts for the test directory are found here along with `natvis` and `natstepfilter` files for debugging.

 The build works as follows: